 If you are over 55 years old and have property as an asset, and are looking to get instant disposable tax free cash, then an equity release might be for you.

-Equity release can help release cash tied up on your property, whilst keeping 100% ownership.
-Equity release can be used to help fund:
+It can help release cash tied up on your property, whilst keeping 100% ownership.
+It can be used to help fund:

 - Housing repairs and renovations

 - Helping your children or grandchildren financially

 - Extra cash flow to improve financial circumstances

 - Have no or minimal mortgage outstanding on the property

 When considering a claim, lenders will also take into account a range of factors such as the condition of your property, how long you are likely to live, and how much your property will be worth when you pass away.